dr-m/wg21/atomic_mutex.md

 `atomic_shared_mutex` allow an underlying storage class to be defined or extended by the user.
 This allows an application developer to control the exact storage size and format.
-The default storage is derived from `std::atomic` on an integer type.
+The default storage could encapsulate `std::atomic` on an integer type.

 ## atomic_shared_mutex